-You can also view selection of Early Cinema films here, via YouTube.
+You can also view a selection of Early Cinema films here, via YouTube.
 This playlist contains a number of films from the very early days of cinema:

 But it is still possible to see and experience some of the Early Cinema, especially Bioscopes, including at the Great Dorset Steam Fair each year.

 Traditional Independent Cinemas/Picture Palaces